ChaoskillerSR/Bloodborne-Save-Organiser/README.md

 # Bloodborne Save Manager

-**NOTE:** This program can be falsely flagged as malware by antivirus software, as it can modify files (copy, paste, and overwrite when loading saves).
+**NOTE:** This program can be falsely flagged as malware by antivirus software, as it can modify your save files (copy, paste, and overwrite when loading saves).
 However, the program is **perfectly safe to use**.

 The **Bloodborne Save Manager** is designed to help players efficiently manage their save files for **Bloodborne**.
 It provides an easy-to-use interface for **backing up, restoring, and organizing multiple game saves**, allowing users to:

 - Switch between different progress states.
-- Practice specific areas and bosses.
+- Practise specific areas and bosses.
 - Retry sections of the game effortlessly.

 ---